cmtkdot/xdelo-app/docs/telegram-webhook-flow.md

 - Synchronizes media group captions
 - Logs processing events for audit

+## Edited Message Handling with Recovery

+The system implements a robust mechanism for handling edited messages, including a fallback pathway for messages that were edited but not previously stored in our database:

+### Edited Message Flow

+1. **Message Edit Detection**:
+   - Incoming edited messages are identified by the presence of `update.edited_message` or `update.edited_channel_post`
+   - The webhook router sets `context.isEdit = true` and routes to `handleEditedMessage`

+2. **Original Message Lookup**:
+   - `handleEditedMessage` attempts to find the original message in the database
+   - Uses `telegram_message_id` and `chat_id` as the lookup keys

+3. **Recovery Mechanism**:
+   - If the original message is found, normal edit processing proceeds
+   - If the original message is not found, instead of returning an error:
+     - Returns metadata including `messageNotFound: true`, `messageType`, `detailedType`, and `isRecoveredEdit: true`
+     - This metadata is processed by the webhook router

+4. **Fallback Processing**:
+   - The webhook router detects the recovery metadata
+   - Based on message type (`media` or `text`), routes to the appropriate handler
+   - Passes the original context plus `isRecoveredEdit: true` flag

+5. **Handler Processing**:
+   - Handlers detect the `isRecoveredEdit` flag and add appropriate logging
+   - Message is processed like a new message, but marked with `recovered_edit` processing state
+   - Response includes `recoveredEdit: true` for tracking purposes

+### Caption Data Handling

+When edited message captions change, the system uses a consistent approach to maintain the history while ensuring data integrity:

+1. **Field Structure**:
+   - `caption_data`: JSONB field with structured data parsed from the caption
+   - `analyzed_content`: Identical to `caption_data`, serving as the source of truth
+   - `old_analyzed_content`: Single JSONB object (not array) containing only the most recent previous version

+2. **Update Process**:
+   - When a caption changes, current `analyzed_content` is copied to `old_analyzed_content` (overwriting any previous value)
+   - New parsed caption data is stored in both `analyzed_content` and `caption_data`
+   - `processing_state` is reset to trigger reprocessing

+3. **Data Consistency**:
+   - Both `caption_data` and `analyzed_content` always contain identical data
+   - Only one previous version is stored in `old_analyzed_content`

 ## Duplicate Media Message Handling

 The system employs sophisticated handling for duplicate media messages with different captions: